KengoSawa2/deadlinecalc/README.md

 # deadlinecalc

-deadlinecalc is calculate usage fee from the rendering time on deadline with GUI.
+deadlinecalc is calculate fee from the rendering time on deadline with GUI.

 ![deadlinecalc](https://github.com/KengoSawa2/deadlinecalc/blob/master/SS/deadlinecalc.png "deadlinecalc")